ignaciogrigas/grupo_9_corEnergy/readme.md

 - Ignacio Grigas: My name is Ignacio Grigas and I am 21 years old.
 I live in Ciudad Autonoma de Buenos Aires and study industrial design at Universidad de Buenos Aires.
 I intend to mingle both my designing skills and porgramming skills in order to create aesthetic and functional websites.
 Hopefully, some time in the future I would be able to join the IoT world which I truly admire.

-- Luciano Benedetti: My name is Luciano Benedetti, i´m 25 years old.
-Currently, i´m working at Ezeiza international airport as an air traffic controller in the control tower.
+- Luciano Benedetti: My name is Luciano Benedetti, I´m 25 years old.
+Currently, I´m working at Ezeiza international airport as an air traffic controller in the control tower.
 I have lived my whole life in a city called Monte grande, nearby the airport in which I work.
 Technology has always been of my interest and a few month ago I bumped into the full-stack web developer course while I was wandering the internet seeking mainly technology-related careers.
 And so, after a few weeks of meditating it, I decided to enroll myself for the course.

-- Nicolas Alecci: My name is Nicolas Alecci.I´m 32 year old and i live in Ciudad Autonoma de Buenos Aires.
-I have worked as an political analysts for the Argentine State for the last 5 years, where I had my first encounter with programming.
-Nowadays I am focusing on full-stack training so i can become a web developer.
+- Nicolas Alecci: My name is Nicolas Alecci.
+I´m 32 year old and I live in Ciudad Autonoma de Buenos Aires.
+I have worked as an political analysts for the Argentinian State for the last 5 years, where I had my first encounter with programming.
+Nowadays, I am focusing on full-stack training so I can become a web developer.

 ##### Reference sites: